-It’s incredibly important for a business to optimise the invoice process and organise payments.
+It’s incredibly important for a business to optimize the invoice process and organize payments.
 This ensures a vendor gets paid on time.
 In fact, with early payment discounts, a business stands to earn cash back on money owed.
 Streamlining the invoice process guarantees the supply chain as a whole, remains healthy.

 Developing a systemic plan for invoice processing leads to improved:

 Cash Flow Management